Los Angeles Times: Features

 One of the Times' features was "Column One", a feature that appeared daily on the front page to the left-hand side.
 Established in September 1968, it was a place for the weird and the interesting; in the How Far Can a Piano Fly? (a compilation of Column One stories) introduction, Patt Morrison wrote that the column's purpose was to elicit a "Gee, that's interesting, I didn't know that" type of reaction.

 The Times also embarked on a number of investigative journalism pieces.
 A series in December 2004 on the King/Drew Medical Center in Los Angeles led to a Pulitzer Prize and a more thorough coverage of the hospital's troubled history.
 Lopez wrote a five-part series on the civic and humanitarian disgrace of Los Angeles' Skid Row, which became the focus of a 2009 motion picture, The Soloist.
-It also won 62 awards at the SND awards.
+The paper also won 75 awards at the 2020 Society for News Design (SND) awards for work completed in 2019.

 From 1967 to 1972, the Times produced a Sunday supplement called West magazine.
 West was recognized for its art design, which was directed by Mike Salisbury (who later became art director of Rolling Stone magazine).
 From 2000 to 2012, the Times published the Los Angeles Times Magazine, which started as a weekly and then became a monthly supplement.
 The magazine focused on stories and photos of people, places, style, and other cultural affairs occurring in Los Angeles and its surrounding cities and communities.
-Since 2014, The California Sunday Magazine has been included in the Sunday L.A.
-Times edition.
+In 2014, The California Sunday Magazine was included in the Sunday L.A.
+Times edition, but stopped publishing in 2020.

+In 2024, the Times published an "L.A.
+Influential" series, featuring the city's most prominent moguls, artists, community leaders, and others.
+The feature is arranged in six categories, based on industry and other details.